-- vi) incorporate design and construction (including colours, materials and finishes) that complement the development. - c) The bin storage facility shall have sufficient capacity to allow for: - Access, manoeuvring, cleaning and maintaining all bins by providing an extra 30% of the footprint of each waste container to the overall size of the storage area; - ii) Spacing of at least 50cm between all bins allocated for the development; - iii) All bins to be arranged side by side within the bin storage room (no stacking); - iv) A minimum 1.5m aisle between rows of bins to minimise potential obstructions; and - V) Future modifications of services, bin sizes and/or configurations by minimising the installation of fixed structures within bin storage areas. - d) Access, manoeuvring, cleaning and maintaining all bins by providing an extra 30% of the footprint of each waste container to the overall size of the storage area; The communal waste/ recycling bin storage facility shall not be located in such a place that requires any bins to be transported through any habitable part of the boarding house to reach the collection point. - e) All bins located within waste/recycling bin storage facility shall be presented to the kerbside for collection by a site manager, no earlier than the evening prior to scheduled collection and returned directly to the communal bin storage area within four hours of collection. - f) Any development containing 20 or more bedrooms , and/or when the number of bins proposed cannot be accommodated within 50% of the development's frontage width on collection day, the development shall be designed to accommodate forward-in, forward-out, drive-on vehicular collection for onsite servicing by a heavy rigid vehicle (see INSERT TABLE REF for indicative dimensions).
+- vi) incorporate design and construction (including colours, materials and finishes) that complement the development. - c) The bin storage facility shall have sufficient capacity to allow for: - Access, manoeuvring, cleaning and maintaining all bins by providing an extra 30% of the footprint of each waste container to the overall size of the storage area; - ii) Spacing of at least 50cm between all bins allocated for the development; - iii) All bins to be arranged side by side within the bin storage room (no stacking); - iv) A minimum 1.5m aisle between rows of bins to minimise potential obstructions; and - v) Future modifications of services, bin sizes and/or configurations by minimising the installation of fixed structures within bin storage areas. - d) The communal waste/recycling bin storage facility shall not be located in such a place that requires any bins to be transported through any habitable part of the boarding house to reach the collection point. - e) All bins located within waste/recycling bin storage facility shall be presented to the kerbside for collection by a site manager, no earlier than the evening prior to scheduled collection and returned directly to the communal bin storage area within four hours of collection. - f) Any development containing 20 or more bedrooms, and/or when the number of bins proposed cannot be accommodated within 50% of the development's frontage width on collection day, the development shall be designed to accommodate forwardin, forward-out, drive-on vehicular collection for on-site servicing by a heavy rigid vehicle.
 For the purpose of calculating the minimum area behind the kerb and gutter required for bin placement, each bin shall be provided a clear width of 1.0 metre which allows for a 300mm separation distance either side of each bin.

-- g) Developments must make provision for the storage of bulky waste (kerbside clean-up) materials, ensuring that: - a minimum area of ten (10) square metres per building is provided; - ii) the area is secure and caged for visibility into the enclosure; - iii) the area is accessible to all residents and has a minimum doorway width of 1.5m; and - iv) the area is not more than ten (10) metres from the waste collection point.
+- g) Developments must make provision for the storage of bulky waste (kerbside clean-up) materials, ensuring that: - i) a minimum area of ten (10) square metres per building is provided; - ii) the area is secure and caged for visibility into the enclosure; - iii) the area is accessible to all residents and has a minimum doorway width of 1.5m; and - iv) the area is not more than ten (10) metres from the waste collection point.